lamini-ai/lamini-examples/prompt_engineering.md

 If you intend to query the model about United States v.
 Elizabeth A. Holmes, you may incorporate the parameters below.
-You are expected to generate the metadata with a program, potentially connecting to an internal database of court cases, and extracting the fields with the most views.
+You are expected to generate the metadata with a program, potentially connecting to an internal database of court cases and extracting the fields with the most views.

 ```